syncom/twitbot-iwpt/README.md

 3. Run `python iwpt_bot.py` (or `./iwpt_bot_run.sh`) to tweet.
 Note that it only tweets when the ISO 8601 formatted string for today's date is a prime number.
+The log files for each day's tweet can be found in the 'logs' subdirectory.
+They keep state of the primality info and the tweet status, and are used by our application to make tweeting decisions.

-4. (Optional) Create a cron job to invoke the bot once a day.
+4. (Optional) Create a cron job to invoke the bot multiple times a day.